pragsmike/PromptCritical/copilot/intro-prompt.md

 document a software system.

-The attached files are the documentation, support files, and source code for an existing system written in Clojure.
+The attached files are the documentation, support files, and source code for an existing system written in Clojure, organized using Polylith conventions.
 The text of the first files are preceded by their filename.

-Read these documents and pay close attention to the onboarding document written by your predecessor, as it is your instruction.
+Read these documents and pay close attention to the onboarding documents written by your predecessors, as it is your instruction.
+Keep in mind that only the most recent one is current, the others are for historical context.

 Do not generate code or other artifacts unless I ask for them.
 When I correct faulty code that you have emitted, just put it in your internal representation.